 This trek is suitable to all and can be achieved by a beginner/ healthy fit people.
-You require a good level of fitness and some prior to departure.
+You are required to have a good level of fitness prior to departure.
 You will enjoy your trip a lot more if prepared well.
 Moderate on good tracks that most fit people should be able for.
 This trek is Moderate but can be strenuous for some.
 Most days will require 4 to 6 hours walking excluding acclimatizing days.
-We recommend that you attend our free meet day to join your group and our experienced guide to go for a preparatory hill-walk.
+We recommend that you attend our Free Meet Day to join your group and our experienced guide to go for a preparatory hill-walk.
 This provides a good opportunity to get any questions answered or concerns that you may have dealt with in relation to the trip.
 Tips on gear, altitude and conditions will be also covered.
-We also run Fitness assessment (link) and Hill-walking (link) weekends that are ideally suited for those who need a little more preparation.
+We also run fiitness assessment and hill-walking weekends that are ideally suited for those who need a little more preparation.
 We recommend these options to ensure a good level of understanding of the requirements for the upcoming trek.

 We at Pat Falvey Irish and Worldwide Adventures Ltd are one of the world's leading experts in High Altitude trekking in remote regions.
 We pride ourselves on putting trips together that give the best possible oppurtunity to succeed in the objectives of our clients and expedition teams to these regions.

-Acclimatisation, is key to success and its important that you dont underestimate the time you allow to succeed, most teams that fail is because they do not aloow enough time or do not get fit before yreks or expeditions.
+Acclimatisation, is key to success and it is important that you don't underestimate the time you allow to succeed.
+Most teams fail because they do not allow enough time or do not get fit before treks or expeditions.
 We have had thousands of people to altitude and have devised what we consider a winning formula.

-Land Only : Kathmandu- Base camp- Kathmandu, Inclusions and exclusions.
+Pricing structure: Land Only : Kathmandu- Base camp - Kathmandu

-- * Price is basedon shared rooms/tents, if single accommadation is wanted a supplement applies
+* Price is based on shared rooms/tents, if single accommodation is wanted a supplement applies.

 Land Only Exclusions

-- * Nepal Visa (Can be got on entry to country)
+* Nepal Visa (Can be got upon entry to the country)

 Climbing techniques required - On the final day of this climb we will be required to use scrambling techniques on a ridge to reach the ice field.
 We will use crampons and ice axe to cross the crevassed snow and ice field to the 200 meters upper headwall, leading to the mountains inspiring summit.
 On route we will be roped together and on the headwall, use fixed rope skills.
 (Jumaring)